 To book at the special rate: Contact Chichester College directly.

 The most popular option for most people on the course, Diamond Ratchada apartments are about 5 minutes on foot from the Training Centre.
 Diamond provides modern amenities and well-appointed single rooms.
 Rooms are air-conditioned, and have hot water.
 Internet is available.
-There is a gym, facilities for laundry and a restaurant on the premises.
+There is a gym, facilities for laundry and a restaurant on the premises as well as a room cleaning service.
 Diamond apartments are close to a vibrant shopping area and the underground station.

 A free airport pickup is included in the price.
 Electricity is an additional charge, metered according to your personal usage.**

 |Special rate**||US$290 / month + free airport pickup|